Priyanka-Dhanabal/Project1/README.md

 ### Content and resourses

 #### Code Institute
-- Course content for portfolio project 1 hepled greatly in understanding the needs to complete the project
+- Course content for portfolio project1 hepled greatly in understanding the needs to complete the project
 - The Love running project helped me understand various content and the ways to style the structure of html element.

 #### W3 School